neuropacs/neuropacs-docs/docs/delivery-options/email.md

 ## Overview

-Our automated email delivery service enables healthcare organizations to receive diagnostic reports directly in their inbox on a configurable schedule.
+Automated email delivery service enables healthcare organizations to receive diagnostic reports directly in their inbox on a configurable schedule.
 This integration simplifies report distribution by sending results in preferred formats to designated recipients via secure email.

 ## Key Benefits